 For most women, the placenta is a part of pregnancy that doesn’t get much thought.
-The organ that supports the life of the fetus typically develops alongside it, and then is delivered about 30 minutes after the baby is born.
+The organ that supports the life of the fetus typically develops alongside it and then is delivered about 30 minutes after the baby is born.
 But rarely—in less than one percent of pregnancies—a serious complication called placental abruption occurs.

 The cause of abruptions isn’t entirely understood, but there are factors that put some women more at risk, says Andrea Neilson, an OB/GYN from the Women’s Health Clinic of Edmonton.
 Risk factors include illicit drug use, smoking during pregnancy and high blood pressure.
 A sudden impact, like falling or being in a car accident, can also lead to an abruption.

 But when the placenta completely detaches from the uterus, “The baby has no means of supporting itself in terms of oxygenation or getting any nutrients,” says Neilson, adding that an emergency delivery, often by C-section, is necessary to save the baby’s life.
-“It’s an extremely serious condition and it can be life threatening to both the mom and to the baby.”
+“It’s an extremely serious condition and it can be life-threatening to both the mom and the baby.”
 About half of all abruptions happen before 37 weeks, with about 14 percent occurring before 32 weeks.

 Although abruptions are rare, Neilson says it’s important to have any vaginal bleeding in the second and third trimesters investigated immediately.
-Other signs of abruption include a hard or painful uterus, severe abdominal or back pain, and continuous sudden contractions before your baby is full term.
+Other signs of abruption include a hard or painful uterus, severe abdominal or back pain, and continuous sudden contractions before your baby is full-term.

 Melissa Dean, a midwife and the founder of Casa Nata Birth and Wellness Center in the San Francisco Bay Area, explains that there are different levels of placental abruption, each with varying symptoms.